Regular monsters found within the ruins of La-Mulana and Eg-Lana. Click here to return to the main index.

 - Muck Monster: Though they seem to be only made of plain or enhanced mud.

 Skeleton, Skilleton and Skulleton

 Undead souls residing in the bones of the deceased, the skeleton shambles about, the skilleton throws knives while the skulleton throws its own bones.

 - Ballistic Bone: The skulleton's specialty.

 - Dem Bones

-- Nigh Invulnerable: They are impossible to kill normally, falling apart and then reforming like the Dry Bones from Super Mario Bros..
+- Nigh-Invulnerable: In La-Mulana 2, they are impossible to kill normally, falling apart and then reforming like the Dry Bones from Super Mario Bros..
 The perfume item is required to bypass this.

 - Underground Monkey: The skilleton, which has a horn, and the skulleton, which has a nub on the back of its skull, to the regular skeleton.